inbo/tutorials/content/tutorials/qgis_forms/index.md

 **The Attribute Table is exactly that:** a visual display of the data table which stores your data.
 Thus, the first thing we need to do is get all the relevant fields (i.e. columns) to the attribute table (assuming they are not previously loaded from an external source).

-On the Python side, we want to access the `dataProvider` of the layer, which you can access by calling the `.dataProvider()` function of the layer class.
+On the Python side, we want to access the `dataProvider` of the layer, which you can access by calling the `.dataProvider()` function (or "method") of the layer class.
 Through that data provider, we can add the fields we would fill in later.

 ``` python